caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 :::{warning}
 This section is a work in progress as of 11 March 2025.
-Right now it's only replaying provenance from a single visualization, but this will be expanded to reflect the full analysis.
+Right now this section only demonstrates replaying provenance from a single visualization, but this will be expanded to reflect the full analysis.
-Also, note that all commands for training the feature classifier are included here.
+Also, note that all commands for training the feature classifier are included in the resulting replay script (in case there are some commands in there that you don't remember running).
 More on this coming soon!
 :::